AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 * '`+`'
 @tab statement covered (executed) on this line
 @end multitable

+BLOB ON EXCEPTIONS

+MULTIPLE STMTS ON A LINE

 Below is a sample session to illustrate on the Explore example, for the `robots` unit after recompilation with *-gnateS -O0*.
 Note the *--level*